Leah1977/LSH_Electricians_MS1/README.md

 ## Testing the Footer contact link

 Tested the footer contact link on all pages.
-Clicking on the phone link, link should change colour when you hover over it and when clicked will redirect you to the home page.
+Clicking on the phone link, the link should change colour when you hover over it and when clicked will redirect you to the home page.

 **Expected**

 When you click on the phone link, it is expected that the link will change colour.
-As this is a static website no further action will happen.
+As this is a static website, no further action will happen.

 **Testing**